 #8 – Mix 1 tablespoon coffee grounds with 1 teaspoon olive oil.
 Apply with a cotton swab or cotton ball, wipe dry.
 Test in an inconspicuous area first.

 #9 – If you like fishing and have a wormbed at home, add coffee grounds!
 The BEST worm bed mix is aged horse manure and coffee grounds.
 You’ll grow some nice fat ones for fishing!

 #10 – Fill a can or jar with an inch or two of moistened coffee grounds, then line the container’s neck with extra-sticky double-sided tape.
 The scent will draw cockroaches into the trap.

-#11 – Sprinkle old grounds around places you don’t want ants, or on the ant hills themselves.
+#11 – Sprinkle old grounds around places you don’t want or want to get rid of ants, or on the ant hills themselves.
 Used grounds also repel snails and slugs.